mtm5491/sweng861-capstone-mtm5491/README.md

 * **Project Name & Description:** Meal Prep Application
 * **Tech Stack** React + Java + Spring Boot + PostgreSQL + Auth0
 * **How to Run** TBD
+* **Project Description:** Meal Plan application that allows users to add recipes, create meal plans, calculate nutritional values, and create grocery lists in one place.

 ---
 *This repository is for academic use.
 Do not commit secrets/API keys.*